Dheero82/cooking-one/site/content/products.md

         COOKING HOLIDAYS: this is our favorite way to share what we have been learning for all these years.

-        Three days dedicated to food and wine,
+        Three days dedicated to food and wine.
     - image: /img/IMG_0025.jpg
       text: >-
         ON LOCATION WORKSHOPS: How to make the best in home cooking.
 Cooking at